Your estate is mostly fine.We find the bit that isn’t.

 Continuous internal temperature evidence per occupied space.
 Schools, social housing, healthcare estates — under one bar.

-HHSRS Phase 2 · BB101 · CIBSE TM52Sensor to evidence, in six stages.
+HHSRS Phase 2 · BB101 · CIBSE TM52Not a slide.
+The product.

 Same sensor data.
 The room decides what ‘good’ looks like.
 The system decides what to do about it.
 The people see exactly what they need.